giulange/reduction-cuda/README.md

 # reduction-cuda
-Create the fastest reduction kernel possible, for different purposes.
+Create the fastest reduction cuda-kernel possible, for different purposes.